qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

     return 0;
 }
 ```

-Let's see one more example.
+Let's see one more example of recursion.

 ```c
 int fibo(int n)